tghosgor/threadpool11/README.md

 ### Cross-platform thread pool implementation using C++11 features.

-You can find the *VERY EASY* API documentation [API on this wiki page].
+You can find the *VERY EASY* API documentation on header annotations.

 This project has been initially developed in just a few hours of free time as I could not find a simple lightweight thread pooling library for my needs.